tempire/festival/articles/sponsor-danceaway.md

 And seriously, you don't know anything until you've seen the custom dance shoes they can deliver.

 <img src="http://cdn.shopify.com/s/files/1/0150/1774/products/leopardbacktop_medium.jpg" style="box-shadow: 2px 2px 7px 0px black; border-radius: 8px; margin: 8px 38px 0 0px; margin-bottom: 120px; padding: 0; background: 0;" align="left" />

-DanceAway is more than just a shop, they're involved in the community - their weekly blog tells you what's going on and gives you inside reviews on the latest products.
-They have decades (literally, decades) of experience.
-When you walk in the store, tell them where you're dancing and they probably aleady know the details of what you need.

 Ready for the best part?